 On successful completion of this module a student will be able to:

-- Have gained an understanding of the historical context of Islam in Britain
+- Explain the historical context of Islam in Britain

-- Have acquired a knowledge of the different ethnic, sectarian and doctrinal approaches to Islam in Britain
+- Differentiate between ethnic, sectarian and doctrinal approaches to Islam in Britain.

-- Have developed an understanding of the different disciplinary and theoretical approaches to the subject: religious, historical, political, sociological
+- Critically evaluate the different theoretical and disciplinary approaches to the subject: religious, historical, political, sociological.

 1 hour lecture and 1 hour tutorial each week for 10 weeks.

 - Early history from the introduction of Arabic learning to England in the 10th century through the Elizabethan and Victorian periods.
 Perceptions of Islam in literature.

 - Institutionalising Islam in the early 20th century and the emergence of Muslim leaders

 - Post-1945 migrations to Britain, i. economic and ii. political